Chocolate Oreo Cookies are thick and gooey, chocolate-studded, and Oreo®-loaded treats topped with the best cookies and cream frosting.

 Instructions

-• OREO PREP: Take 8 whole Oreos and coarsely chop them into small bite-sized pieces.
+• Take 8 Oreos and coarsely chop them into small bite-sized pieces.
 Measure to get 1 cup of cookie pieces and set aside.
-For the frosting: take 6 whole Oreos and blend in a high-powered blender or food processor until you have fine crumbs.
+For the frosting, take 6 Oreos and blend in a blender or food processor until you have fine crumbs.
 Set aside.

-• CREAM BUTTER AND SUGAR: Cut butter straight from the fridge into small cubes.
-In a large bowl (or stand mixer fitted with whisk attachment) add in the cubed butter and brown sugar.
-Beat until completely combined and ultra creamy, about 3-4 minutes.
+• Cut butter straight from the fridge into small cubes.
+In a large bowl, or stand mixer fitted with whisk attachment, add in the cubed butter and brown sugar.
+Beat with a hand mixer until completely combined and ultra creamy, about 3–4 minutes.

-• ADD REMAINING INGREDIENTS: Add in the egg and vanilla.
-Beat until combined.
-Add in the cornstarch, baking soda, salt, and cocoa powder.
-Beat until just combined, scraping down the sides with a spatula as needed.
-Add in the cake flour (Read Note 4 first) and regular flour and again beat until combined.
-Don't over-beat/mix the mixture.
-Add in the miniature, regular-sized chocolate chips, and coarsely chopped Oreos.
-Fold the chips and cookies the dough with a spatula.
-Cover the bowl tightly and refrigerate for 45 minutes up to 2 hours.
+• Add the egg and vanilla, and beat until combined.
+Then, mix in the cornstarch, baking soda, salt, and cocoa powder, beating until just combined and scraping down the sides as needed.
+Next, add the cake flour and regular flour, mixing again until just combined—be careful not to overmix.
+Gently fold in the mini and regular chocolate chips, along with the coarsely chopped Oreos, using a spatula.
+Cover the bowl tightly and refrigerate for 45 minutes to 2 hours.

-• FORM COOKIE BALLS: After chilling, remove the bowl from the fridge and form cookie dough balls.
-Each ball should be just over 4 ounces (117 grams each).
+• After chilling, remove the bowl from the fridge and form cookie dough balls.
+Each ball should be just over 4 ounces.
 You should get 6 equal-sized balls from the dough.
-Roll into large balls and place on a parchment-paper-lined sheet pan or plate and return to the fridge or freezer to chill for 15 more minutes.
+Place rolled balls on a parchment-paper-lined sheet pan or plate and return to the fridge or freezer to chill for 15 more minutes.

-• BAKE: Meanwhile, preheat the oven to 325 degrees F. Line an extra-large sheet pan with a Silpat liner (parchment paper works, but the cookies bake better on a Silpat liner).
+• Meanwhile, preheat the oven to 325℉.
+Line an extra-large sheet pan with a silicone baking mat or parchment paper.
 Add 3 cookie dough balls to the pan, leaving plenty of space in between each cookie.
-Bake for 13-18 minutes, erring on the side of slightly under-baking (we think they're perfect at 15 minutes).
-They're slightly under-baked but will firm up to a nice and fudgy/chewy cookie as they set.
+Bake for 13–18 minutes, erring on the side of slightly under-baking.
 Remove from the oven and immediately press the edges of the cookie inwards with the back of a metal spatula to get the perfect round bakery-style cookie.
-Let cookies stand on the pan for 10-15 minutes before removing them to a cooling rack.
+Let cookies stand on the pan for 10–15 minutes before removing them to a cooling rack.
 Allow cookies to cool and finish firming up here.
 Repeat process with the last 3 cookies.

-• OPTIONAL GARNISH: For the perfect finishing touch, add a couple of mini Oreo cookies, halved regular-sized Oreos, or some coarse Oreo crumbs (just break with your hands) to the top of the cookies.
+• For the perfect finishing touch, add a couple of mini Oreo cookies, halved regular-sized Oreos, or some coarse Oreo crumbs (just break with your hands) to the top of the cookies.

 Recipe Notes